cdclaxton/codon-experiment/readme.md

 Codon is a compiler that generates machine code from code that is syntactically similar to Python.
 It is not a direct replacement for Python's interpreter as some modules are not implemented (such as `csv`).
 Its performance is claimed to be on par with C/C++ and it supports native multithreading and is garbage-collected (https://docs.exaloop.io/codon/).
 Codon is licensed under Business Source Licence (BSL), which means it is free for non-production use.

 To assess its performance capabilities, a Docker image was made containing the latest version of Codon (v0.15) and Python (v3.11.2) to perform a data extraction task.
-A Python script created a CSV file with 1 million rows of synthetic data consisting of a phone number field and a free-text message field that may contain a vehicle registration (VRN).
-Three experiments were performed:
+A Python script created a CSV file with synthetic data consisting of a phone number field and a free-text message field that may contain a vehicle registration (VRN).
+Four experiments were performed:

 1. Read the CSV file (without performing any processing of its contents);
 2. Read the CSV file and standardise the phone number field to create an internationalised number;
-3. Read the CSV file and extract VRNs from the free-text field using a regular expression.
+3. Read the CSV file and extract VRNs from the free-text field using a regular expression;
+4. Read the CSV file and train a Support Vector Machine (SVM) to predict whether a VRN is present in a message.

+Experiments 1 to 3 processed a dataset of 1 million rows, but experiment 4 had a smaller dataset of 100,000 rows due to the computational complexity of running the machine learning.

 A Bash script ran each experiment five times and execution times were calculated using the Linux tool `time`.